katma889/LW-assembly-pipeline/README.md

 arbitr.py -i ../ragtag.scaffold.fasta -o output.arbitr.scaffolds longranger_align/LW/outs/possorted_bam.bam

 ```
-Then we ran `rascaf` using mRNA-seq data for this weevil that gives us output in q
+Then we ran `rascaf` using mRNA-seq data for this weevil that gives us output in a folder `alignment`

 `Script for hisat2`